-November 5, 2013 — Moving to a small town for retirement is a frequent dream for many baby boomers.
+November 5, 2013 — Note: See the 2018 counterpoint to this article: “Five Reasons Why You Might Not Like a Small Town Retirement“.
+Moving to a small town for retirement is a frequent dream for many baby boomers.
 After battling urban traffic and/or the hassles of suburban living during your working days, the thought of living in a Norman Rockwell-like community might seem like a relaxing alternative.
 In this article we will give you 5 good reasons why a small town retirement is a good idea, with an example for each.
 And for good measure we’ve included 5 more picks for great small towns at the end of this article.
 Obviously there are a lot more, so please use the Comments section at the end of the article to give us the towns you would have included.

 1. I’ll Walk, Thank You